arahjou/StateTracker/README.md

 ## Presence and Absence Timestamp Recorder

-This Streamlit application allows users to record their presence (`Here!`) or absence (`Leave!`) along with timestamps, saving the data to a CSV file.
-It is specifically designed for scenarios where other data is being recorded, and the user needs to timestamp their state during the recording process.
-StateTracker can be used to label other recorded data for machine learning purpose.
+**StateTracker** is a Streamlit application designed to help users log their presence (`Here!`) or absence (`Leave!`) with precise timestamps.
+The data is saved to a CSV file, making it ideal for scenarios where users need to synchronize their state with other ongoing recordings.
+This functionality is particularly useful for labeling data during machine learning projects, enabling accurate annotation and correlation of user states with recorded datasets.

 ---